Leabhrán Eolais 2011-2012

 Féilire na Scoile/School Calender

 The holiday schedule for the school year is distributed to all Parents/Guardians.
 It is also available on the school website.
-Any changes to the calendar will be deseminated through text a parent and An Nuachtlitir.
+Any changes to the calendar will be disseminated through email.

 Maidineacha Caifé/ Coffee Mornings

 Parents are invited to a number of coffee mornings held in the school hall throughout the school year.
 These coffee mornings are hosted by Cumann na dTuismitheoirí our Parents Association.
 Children from various classes often perform at these occasions.
-Dates are provided in our monthly Nuachtlitir.
+Dates are provided through email to all parents/ guardians.
 Fáilte roimh chách.

 Imeachtaí Eischuraclaim/Extra Curricular Activities

-There are a number of extra-curricular activities held in Gaelscoil na Dúglaise including hurling, football, camogie, basketball, tennis, music, art and Homework Club.
+There are a number of extra-curricular activities held in Gaelscoil na Dúglaise including hurling, football, camogie, tennis, music, art, and Homework Club.
 Taekwon- Do classes take place on Monday and Thursday evenings.
 The Douglas branch of Comhaltas Ceoltóirí Éireann holds lessons in the school on Wednesday evenings.
-Details are published in our September Nuachtlitir.
+Details are published by email in September.

 Foirm Sonraí/Information Form

-Every September on your child’s return to school you will be asked to fill out an information sheet detailing, persons nominated to collect your child from school and important phone numbers in the event of us needing to contact you during the school day.
-It is imperative to return your child’s Foirm Sonraí by return and also to inform the office and the class teacher if any of the information changes during the course of the school year.
+Every September on your child’s return to school you will be asked to register with the Aladdin Schools App (New pupils) to update all details - persons nominated to collect your child from school and important phone numbers in the event of us needing to contact you during the school day.

 Custody and Separation Issues